sivaprasad718/Music-Store-Analysis/README.md

 Note: If you are using PostgreSQL then restore the backup file of the database and save yourself some time.

 <h2>Questions Answered</h2>
-The following are a few of the questions that are answered in the project (check out analysis.sql file for the rest):
+The following are a few of the questions that are answered in the project (check out analysis.sql file for the rest:

 What are the most popular genres of music?<br>
 What are the most popular artists?<br>